 Pros of Nuclear Power

-Further, because you don’t need to depend on outside factors such as the amount of sunlight, you can count on nuclear power to be very reliable.
+Further, because you don’t need to depend on outside factors such as the amount of sunlight, you can count on nuclear power to be highly reliable.
 No matter what time of day or year it is, you’ll get a steady output of nuclear energy.

 Cons of Nuclear Power